Scotland In Winter: 7 Places To Visit This Winter

 If you’re looking to visit Christmas markets this festive season, then Edinburgh is the perfect place to visit in Scotland in winter.

-In the centre of town you’ll find the ice-skating rink, big wheel, festive lights, and the Christmas Market.
-In the evening take a wander around the stalls, an ideal place to warm up with mulled wine and piping hot donuts.
-Be sure to also visit The Dome, with its iconic lights and giant Christmas tree.
+In the centre of town, you’ll find the ice-skating rink, big wheel, festive lights, and the world famous Christmas Markets.
+In the evening, take a wander around the stalls, an ideal place to warm up with mulled wine and piping hot doughnuts.

 Winter in Scotland, Cairngorms lodge